d2s/Documentation/docs/AddConfigurations.md

 ### Local and remote catalogs

 Local catalog and Remote catalog (if not on remote server) is added either by using *drag and drop* from filemanager or *by GUI* (select the icon) or *by text* only.
-If enter by text please rember to add the full path.
+If enter by text please remember to add the full path.
 Remote catalogs is entered either by full paths or use the `~` character to expand remote user home catalog (if remote backup catalog is in users home catalog somewhere).
 See sample configuration below.

 ![Select](screenshots/master/add/add2.png)